 - Not ignoring urges of bowel movements

-If not treated early, frequent bouts of heartburn can damage the esophagus and lead to other serious health complications.
-GERD usually manifests itself as a dry cough, discomfort in the chest area, sore throat, swallowing difficulties, and sour taste in the mouth, just to mention a few symptoms.
+If not treated early, frequent bouts of heartburn can damage the esophagus and lead to esophagitis, esophageal narrowing and other serious health complications including a precancerous lesion called Barrett’s esophagus.
+GERD usually manifests itself as a dry cough, discomfort in the chest area, sore throat, swallowing difficulties, and sour taste in the back of the mouth.

 You can treat GERD by:

 - Lifestyle changes: reduce obesity, avoid acid-stimulating foods (caffeine, alcohol, fried, fat foods, tomato sauce), going to bed at least 2 hours after eating any food.

 - Using H2 receptor blockers (such as Famotidine and others) or proton pump inhibitors (such as Omeprazole and others)